guimcaballero/dawremi/README.md

             self,
             // The lenght of one note in beats
             len: 1.,
-            // The type of notes we want to use.
+            // The note representation we want to use.
 GuitarFretboard simulates a guitar tab,
             // using the first letter as the string, and the number as the finger position
             // L is the low e string
             note: GuitarFretboard,